KohaILS/koha-manual-zh-cn/source/systempreferences.rst

      -  The letters used are ACCOUNT\_PAYMENT and ACCOUNT\_WRITEOFF

-     -  You can edit them in the :ref:`Notices and slips<notices-&-slips-label>` tool.
+     -  You can edit them in the :ref:`Notices & slips <notices-and-slips-label>` tool.

 .. _usedischarge-label: